 There are many varieties of essential oils that cater to various needs of the human body.
-Most of them have a reputation of promoting general health in people.
+Most of them have a reputation for promoting general health in people.
 Many parents prefer using these oils on babies, especially during winter, when the weather may be harsh on the skin.
-Many parents also use these oils to calm their baby as some oils are known to offer relaxation and peace to kids.
+Many parents also use these oils to calm their babies as some oils are known to provide a calming effect on kids.
 Others use them as quick remedies for certain illnesses and diseases.

 However, not all essential oils may be safe to use on your baby.
 It is best to understand the effect these oils can have on your baby before you resort to using them.
 Also, you will need to check with your doctor if your baby can be exposed to these oils to prevent any future complications.

 Essential oils are pure extracts of seeds, bark, stems, roots, flowers, and other parts of plants.
 The pure extracts are obtained either by a mechanical method or by distillation and then mixed in a carrier oil.
 The final product, the essential oils are usually aromatic and visibly clear.
 Most of the essential oils available in the market are known to have therapeutic properties.
 With a little bit of caution, these oils can be safely used for adults as well as kids older than two years of age.